Modeling and Analysis of the Landing Gear System with the Generalized Contracts: Case Study

 \textbf{Step 6 \textit{(modeling M$_{6}$)}.} Normalizing the individual components \cite{minarets}.
 We integrate the assumptions and guarantees of each individual component.
 Figure \ref{figure:normalized_components} shows the normalized individual components.

-\textbf{Step 7 \textit{(modeling M$_{7}$)}.} According to the result of \textit{Step 4 (modeling M$_{4}$)}, we may add a facet of the global property to a component, or ignore some of its facets, if necessary.
+\textbf{Step 7 \textit{(modeling M$_{7}$)}.} According to the result of \textit{Step 4}, we may add a facet of the global property to a component, or ignore some of its facets, if necessary.
 In the current case study it is not necessary to add or ignore a facet (see Figure \ref{figure:normalized_components}).\\

-\textbf{Step 8 \textit{(modeling M$_{8}$)}.} We attribute the following priorities to each facet (data=1, safety=2, functionality=3 attainability=4, liveness=5); were 1 is the highest priority).
+\textbf{Step 8 \textit{(modeling M$_{8}$)}.} We attribute the following priorities to each facet (data=1, safety=2, functionality=3 time=4, liveness=5); were 1 is the highest priority).
 We obtain ordered layers with respect to facets and properties as well.
 The order of layer is mentioned in Figure \ref{figure:normalized_components_priority}.
-The verification by layer allows one to verify the contracts by order; from a very important layer (primary) to a less important layer (secondary).
+The verification by layer allows one to verify the contracts by priority; from a very important layer (primary) to a less important layer (secondary).
 If the behaviour of our system does not satisfy a primary layer of contract, then, it is not necessary to continue the verification with the other layers.\\

-\textbf{Step 9 \textit{(verification V$_{1}$)}.} We have to check the appropriate functioning of each normalized individual component if tools exist for that and if the required data are available.
-As we use ProMeLa we have an adequate tool (SPIN) but, the only component CS modelled with ProMeLa cannot be verified without composition with its environment.\\
+\textbf{Step 9 \textit{(verification V$_{1}$)}.} We have to check the appropriate functioning of each normalized individual component if tools exist for that, if the language supports all the needed facets and if the required data are available.
+As we use ProMeLa we have an adequate tool (SPIN) but, the only component $interface$ modelled with ProMeLa cannot be verified without composition with its environment; then, a translation to the targeted tool is mandatory.\\